Unity-Technologies/Graphics/com.unity.render-pipelines.lightweight/Documentation~/shading-model.md

     This PBS model follows two principles:

     _Energy conservation_ - Surfaces never reflect more light than the total incoming light.
 The only exception to this is when an object emits light.
 For example, a neon sign.
     _Microgeometry_ - Surfaces have geometry at a microscopic level.
 Some objects have smooth microgeometry, which gives them a mirror-like appearance.
 Other objects have rough microgeometry, which makes them look more dull.
-In LWRP, you can mimic the level of smoothness of an object’s surface.
+In LWRP, you can mimic the level of smoothness of a rendered object’s surface.

-    When light hits a GameObject’s surface, part of the light is reflected and part is refracted.
+    When light hits a a rendered object's surface, part of the light is reflected and part is refracted.
 The reflected light is called _specular reflection_.
 This varies depending on the camera direction and the point at which the light hits a surface, also called the [angle of incidence](<https://en.wikipedia.org/wiki/Angle_of_incidence_(optics)>).
 In this shading model, the shape of specular highlight is approximated with a [GGX function](https://blogs.unity3d.com/2016/01/25/ggx-in-unity-5-3/).

     For metal objects, the surface absorbs and changes the light.
 For non-metallic objects, also called [dialetic](<https://en.wikipedia.org/wiki/Dielectric>) objects, the surface reflects parts of the light.

     Light attenuation is only affected by the light intensity.
 This means that you don’t have to increase the range of your light to control the attenuation.

     The following LWRP Shaders use Physically Based Shading:

     - [Lit](lit-shader.md)

     - [Particles Lit](particles-lit-shader.md)

     **Note:** This shading model is not suitable for low-end mobile hardware.
 If you’re targeting this hardware, use Shaders with a [Simple Shading](#simple-shading) model.